 Summary.The changes introduced in the final submission to support factory methods on the "parents" (e.g. create_topic, create_data_writer, etc.) has introduced a few issues. a.
 Reference types are not created in a uniform way.
 In essence, DomainParticipant, Subscriber, Publisher, DataReader and DataWriter types are instantiated using a different syntax than that used by WaitSets or Conditions.
 This is unfortunate as it reduces the consistency of the API. b.
 To eliminate the circular dependencies induced by the factory methods the API has to implement a few "creative" solutions that impact clarity as well as robustness.
 All of a sudden it is relatively hard to find where is defined what and also the include systems is very fragile, e.g. one can break the API very easily by mistakenly changing one include order.
 The changes suggested to the submission is to equip each Reference type with a factory method called "create".
 This not only allows to remove circular references, but it also allows for an organization of the API that is more robust and easier to follow.
 Furthermore, it ensures that all references are created in an uniform manner.

-Resolution:
+Resolution: The dds-psm-cxx API has been updated to remove the circular dependencies introduced by factory methods.
+Along with removing circular dependencies the API has been refactored to ensure that no forward includes are needed thus maintaining local, and thus clear and visible, the set of dependencies for each file.

 Revised Text: